% Mathpartir --- Math Paragraph for Typesetting Inference Rules

 \end{tabular}

-\paragraph{Customizing the horizontal skip between premisses}
+\paragraph{Customizing the horizontal skip between premises}

 (default value is 2em).